learn-co-curriculum/git-remotes-with-github-readme/README.md

 ![github repo quick setup](https://curriculum-content.s3.amazonaws.com/web-development/enough-git-for-learn-co/github_quick_setup.png)

 ## Connecting your remote repo to a local repo
-1. Create a new directory and add a file if you haven't already.
+1. Create a new directory and add a file.
 You can run this series of commands:
     * Change into your `code` directory: `cd ~/code`
       - If your development directory is named something other than `~/code`, that's fine — `cd` into whatever yours is called.
     * Create a new directory named `my_new_directory`: `mkdir my_new_directory`